Mwags24/Brevolium_Notebook/_posts/2020-6-16-Full_Draft1.md

 # Discussion

 The results from this experiment suggest that the two populations of brevolium found at seperate depths within Eunicea flexuosa are distinct species.
 While occupying the same species of coral.
 The difference between the two populations is extremely clear with no outliers, and this has led us to consider that these two populations may be two different species.
 The lineage and diversity of the Brevolium genus is not well described, so the discovery of the separation between two species that occupy the same coral host could lead to some important conclusions.
+This study uses a promising analytical method that has not been considered in previous studies.

 **SNP counts**
-The basis of this analysis was done with population genomics through the use of SNPs.
+The basis of this analysis was done with genome wide population genomics through the use of SNPs.
 SNPs are single nucleotide variations in a genome of an individual.
 These SNPs can be very helpful in determining the composition of a population.
 Individuals within a single population will have many of the same SNPs since they are passed on through generations.
 Over time as populations become distinct more SNPs will become indicative of each population making the divide between populations clearer.
 Using programs, populations can be mapped based upon their SNPs.
 This experiment used the programs, Principal Component Analysis (PCAs), Bayescan, PCAdapt, and Admixture to observe how the populations were segregated.
 All of these outputted results that were clear and pointed to a very defined difference in population that also gives evidence that these are in fact cryptic species of Brevolium.
 In order to successfully analyse SNP data it needs to be filtered first.
 The Filtering steps that were used took the initial 1415812 SNPs and reduced it count down to 7043 (Table 1(of filtering steps)).
 The remaining SNPs only accounted for the well defined and clean SNPs.
 Each filtering step reduced the amount of SNPs without reducing the overall information found within.
 Once the SNPs were cleaned the programs that analysed could output clear non-messy information.

 **PCA**